Painreigns/Pathscrambler/README.md

 # Pathscrambler

-Simple Tool written in python to bypass access-control restriction currenty supports :
+Simple Tool written in python to bypass endpoint restriction currenty supports :

 These payloads are directly pulled from twitter.
 Thanks to the community :)